Tnail1994/BeautifulProject/docs/documentation.md

 The diagram shows a base that includes all essential standard components.
 The features provided include:

-Asynchronous encrypted communication between client and server Automatic message transformation (JSON)
+- Asynchronous encrypted communication between client and server
+- Automatic message transformation (JSON)
-Automatic client reconnection
+- Automatic client reconnection
-Automatic session recovery
+- Automatic session recovery
-Automatic context saving and synchronization in the database File and console logging
+- Automatic context saving and synchronization in the database
+- File and console logging
-CheckAlive functionality
+- CheckAlive functionality
-User login (rudimentary)
+- User login (rudimentary)
-Configurable via AppSettings
+- Configurable via AppSettings

-Das Ziel ist es, ein abstraktes Fundament für C# Applikationen zu erschaffen.
-Dieses soll so Skalierbar, Wartbar, Testbar und Lesbar wie möglich sein.
+The goal is to create an abstract foundation for C# applications that is as scalable, maintainable, testable, and readable as possible.

 # Step by Step
 In this chapter, we provide an overview of the key aspects of the foundation and explain step by step how to achieve the final result.